jouterleys/mmoa/docs/index.md

-# MMOA
+#

-	WIP
+## Overview
 Contact me for updates Or submit an [issue](https://github.com/jouterleys/mmoa) in the Repo

-## Overview
 This documentation is for the processsing scripts found in the [MMOA GitHub Repo](https://github.com/jouterleys/mmoa).
-In that repo are scripts for data management and processing for the MMOA project.
+These scripts are for data management and processing for the MMOA project.
 The purpose of this repo and documenation is to provide a unified processing approach for members of the project across different collection sites.

 ## Data Pipeline
 A solid Data Pipeline is key to this project and can briefly be broken down into the following steps: